 Registration for Supervised Study

 Creation of and registration for this course is performed at the request of the supervising ECE Department faculty member.
 Faculty members supervising such a course should contact the ECE Associate Department Head for Graduate Affairs with the following information no later than the end of the first week of the quarter in which the course is to be offered:

-- a descriptive title for the course,
+- Descriptive title for the course

-- the name(s) of student(s) to be registered, and
+- Name(s) of student(s) to be registered

 MS Research-intensive Courses

 The ECE Department offers three distinct research-intensive courses that are appropriate for students pursuing one of the MS degree programs administered by the ECE Department.
 These courses have been developed to allow for an educational research-intensive experience both for students interested in completing a Master's thesis and for students interested in working on a particular aspect of a previously established research project, being exposed to the research process, or developing technical skills through research activities outside of the scope of a Master's thesis.
 Students interested in undertaking one of these research-intensive courses should consult the following descriptions in order to determine which course is most appropriate.